bozboz/jam/README.md

 Once you've got some types you need to give them some templates.
 A template dictates what data the entity has.
 Types can have as many templates as you like.
 To add a template log in to the admin, click on "Jam" then pick a type to edit.

-When adding a template you must give it a `name` and `view` but the `listing view` value is optional.
+When adding a template you must give it a `name` and `view` but the `listing view` and `max_uses` values are optional.
 The view field will be used in the default render method to pick what view to actually render.
 The implementation of listing_view is largely down to the requirements but its intention is that you could have multiple templates in a type that require different views in a listing.
-Once you've created a template the admin menu will acknowledge the type and display it in the the menu wherever the configured menu_builder dictates.
+Once you've created a template the admin menu will acknowledge the type and display it in the the menu wherever the configured menu_builder dictates. `max_uses` allows you to limit the number of times a template may be used e.g. setting it to 1 will hide the option to create a new entity with that template after 1 is created.

 ### 2.3.
 Fields